 When Child Protective Services launches an investigator, the investigator assigned to your case may take the following steps:

-Visit your home to conduct a home inspection; and
+Visit your home to conduct a home inspection

 What Are the Possible Outcomes of a CPS Investigation?

-At the conclusion of the Child Protective Services investigator, the investigator will have to determine whether the reported abuse or neglect occurred and issue one of the findings:
+At the conclusion of the Child Protective Services investigation, the investigator will have to determine whether the reported abuse or neglect occurred and issue one of these findings:

 Reason to Believe (RTB).
-This one is the most unfavorable outcome of a CPS investigation for a parent because it means that the caseworker confirmed that they have reason to believe that the reported abuse or neglect took place.
+This one is the most unfavorable outcome of a CPS investigation for a parent because it means that the caseworker confirmed that there is reason to believe that the reported abuse or neglect took place.

 Unable to Determine (UTD).
-If the caseworker reasonably believes that the occurrence of the reported abuse or neglect is more likely than not, but there is insufficient evidence to support the claim.
+This disposition is given if the caseworker reasonably believes that the reported abuse or neglect is more likely to have happened than not, but there is insufficient evidence to support the claim.

 CPS will most likely remove the children from the offending parent’s home.
 When this happens, the offending parent may still be able to have supervised visits with the child.

 In addition to having your children taken away from you, the CPS investigation may also lead to criminal charges against you.
 In the worst-case scenario, the court may even terminate your parental rights altogether.

 How Can I Get My Children Back Home?